 - Submission of ILM course work

-There will be trainer and peer feedback during the programme.
+There will be facilitator and peer feedback during the programme.
 The assignments form the formal part of the assessment.

 Day 1 – Introductory Day